bet4a/d3wiki/Axes.md

 ![axes-open-minor-labels](axes-open-minor-labels.png)

 Note that the grid lines can also be drawn with an open domain, as above.
 And the background need not be filled—we could instead stroke the background to create a frame.
+The grid lines should have a "major" or "minor" class as appropriate for styling.

 ### Sectional